 While the above is the general process for nursing home lawsuits, there are a few things that may affect how quickly the case can move forward or the process that your individual case will take to be resolved.
 Each case is different.
 The attorney for your case will be the best person to examine the facts of the case and decide how to proceed.
 Below are some variables that may affect the process and timeframe for a nursing home lawsuit:

 Each and every case is different.
 While there is a general process for nursing home cases that most lawsuits will follow, the exact progression or timeline for each case is different.
-As your care proceeds, rest assured that our firm is doing everything in our power to obtain the best result for you and your family, as quickly as possible.
+As your case proceeds, rest assured that our firm is doing everything in our power to obtain the best result for you and your family, as quickly as possible.